ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/getting-started/index.md

 | }
 | ```
 |
-| Same as the one we initially had, so you should not notice any actual changes to the grid.
-However,
+| The remote data is the same as the one we initially had, so you should not notice any actual
-| you will see an additional HTTP request performed if you open your developer tools.
+| changes to the grid.
+However, you will see an additional HTTP request performed if you open
+| your developer tools.
 |
 | ## Enable Selection
 |